These regulations enter into force on 1 August 2015.

-Archiving of student records is governed by the Regulations of the University of Tampere’s Archives Administration.
+Archiving of student records is governed by the University’s archives formation plan.

-If a student has a disability, a diagnosed learning difficulty or other impediment that prevents him/her from participating in the usual assessment session, or if he/she requires special assistance in registering for an exam, or reading exam assignments or completing them, the assessment arrangements must be made more accessible to him/her.
+If a student has a disability, a diagnosed learning difficulty or other acceptable impediment that prevents him/her from participating in an assessment session as specified in curriculum, or if he/she requires special assistance in registering for an exam, or in reading or completing the exam assignments, the assessment arrangements must be made as accessible to him/her as possible.

 Coursework, examinations and theses must be assessed so that the progress of studies is not hindered by, for instance, unnecessarily delaying the assessment.

-Any misunderstandings or neglects in the assessment arrangements and disturbances or hindrances not caused by the student must be remedied in order not to affect studies negatively.
+Any ambiguity or negligence in the assessment arrangements, as well as any disturbances or hindrances not caused by the student, must be corrected so that they do not adversely affect the student’s studies.

-If these regulations in some individual cases prevent the appropriate implementation of course or thesis assessment or the realisation of students’ legal protection, an exception to these regulations may be made to the student’s benefit by an agreement between the student and the instructor.
+If these regulations in some individual cases prevent the appropriate implementation of assessment or the fulfilment of students’ legal protection, an exception to these regulations may be made to the student’s benefit by a mutual agreement between the student and the instructor in question.

-The schools’ management boards and directors of independent institutes issue rules of application for these regulations as necessary.
+The schools’ management boards and directors of independent institutes issue rules regarding the application of these regulations as necessary.